Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

 where $\Delta = 2\sin \left( {\frac{{2\pi {H_1}{H_2}}}{{\lambda d}}} \right)\sin \left( {\frac{{2\pi \left( {{H_e} - {H_1}} \right)\left( {{H_e} - {H_2}} \right)}}{{\lambda d}}} \right)$, ${d_{break}}{\rm{ = }}\frac{{4{H_1}{H_2}}}{\lambda }$, and ${{H_e}}$ denotes the height of evaporation duct layer.

-In addition to path loss, the maritime channel model needs to consider small-scale fading caused by sea-level fluctuations and atmospheric scattering.
-X. Hu et al. pointed out that multi-path reflection on the sea surface can be divided into coherent specular reflection and non-coherent diffuse reflection, and the concept of effective reflection area was proposed \cite{p318}.
-M. Dong et al. used the Rayleigh roughness decision criterion to prove that the diffuse reflection from the sea surface is negligible when the sea level is lower than 6 and the grazing angle is less than 5 degrees \cite{p319}.
-K. Haspert et al. proposed a theoretical approximation modeling method that can be applied to multi-path channels containing specular and diffuse reflection components \cite{p320}.
-K. Yang et al. measured the channel between the transmitting antenna on the far sea and the receiving antenna on the shore, and analyzed the important influence of the antenna position on signal propagation based on the received signal level (RSL) and the power delay profile (PDP) \cite{p305}.
-J. Lee et al. analyzed the probability density function (PDF) of the small-scale fading, and pointed out that the PDF is more approximate to the Rice distribution than the Nakagami-m distribution and the Rayleigh distribution \cite{p307}.
-K. Yang et al. analyzed the Doppler shift \cite{p308}.
-F. Huang et al. considered the smooth sea surface and the rough sea surface.
-The impulse response model of a multi-path channel, composed of the direct path, reflected paths, and scattering paths, was obtained.
+In addition to path loss, the maritime channel model needs to consider small-scale fading caused by sea-level fluctuation and atmospheric scattering.
+X. Hu \emph{et al.} pointed out that multi-path reflection on the sea surface can be divided into coherent specular reflection and non-coherent diffuse reflection, and the concept of effective reflection area was proposed \cite{p318}.
+M. Dong \emph{et al.} used the Rayleigh roughness decision criterion to prove that the diffuse reflection from the sea surface is negligible when the wave height is less than 4 metres and the grazing angle is less than 5 degrees \cite{p319}.
+K. Haspert \emph{et al.} proposed a theoretical approximation modelling method that can be applied to multi-path channels containing specular and diffuse reflection components \cite{p320}.
+K. Yang \emph{et al.} measured the channel between the transmitting antenna on the far sea and the receiving antenna on the shore, and analysed the important influence of the antenna position on signal propagation based on the received signal level (RSL) and the power delay profile (PDP) \cite{p305}.
+J. Lee \emph{et al.} analysed the probability density function (PDF) of the small-scale fading and pointed out that the PDF is more approximate to the Rice distribution than the Nakagami-m distribution and the Rayleigh distribution \cite{p307}.
+K. Yang \emph{et al.} analysed the Doppler shift \cite{p308}.
+F. Huang \emph{et al.} considered the smooth sea surface and the rough sea surface.
+The impulse response of a multi-path channel, composed of the direct path, reflected paths, and scattering paths, was obtained.
 The model is suitable for different carrier frequencies, transmission distances, and sea states \cite{p324}.
-More recently in \cite{p6021}, the authors performed ship-to-shore propagation measurements at the 1.39 GHz band and the 4.5 GHz band, and proposed a model to capture the behavior of small-scale fading at different frequency bands.
+More recently, in \cite{p6021}, the authors performed ship-to-shore propagation measurements at the 1.39 GHz band and the 4.5 GHz band, and proposed a model to capture the behaviour of small-scale fading at different frequency bands.